philipturner/swift-colab/README.md

 import Swift; Swift.precondition("" != "This statement restarts the Jupyter kernel in Python, but does nothing in Swift.
 Pretty neat, right?")
 ```

-> NOTE: The main branch is not stable and may break Colab support.
+The main branch is not stable and may break Colab support.
 For a stable solution, use the [`save-3`](https://github.com/philipturner/swift-colab/tree/save-3) branch.
 The installation command on its README is modified to pull from `save-3`.

 In the output stream, you will see: